hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/course.md

 ### `virtual_machines`

-This field is a `map[string]string` listing each virtual machine that is required for the course.
+This field is a `map` listing each virtual machine that is required for the course.
 The key is the name of the VM (as used in both the end-user UI *and* the variable content in the steps), and the value is the VM template which "backs" that VM.

 This field must define all VMs which are used for the scenarios that this course contains.
 A scenario may fail to execute if the course does not define a matching VM in this map for that scenario.

 ### `keepalive_duration`

 This field defines the duration of time after which a user's VMs can be destroyed by HobbyFarm upon user inactivity.
 In other words, if a user becomes inactive (their instance of the end-user UI stops sending pings to the server) this is the duration of time HobbyFarm will wait before reclaiming their resources.

-Acceptable values for this field are of the form `XXm` or `XXh` where `XX` is a positive integer that denotes minutes or hours of time.
+Acceptable values for this field are of the form `XXm` or `XXh`, where `XX` is a positive integer that denotes minutes or hours of time.

 ### `pause_duration`

 This field defines the duration of time a user is able to pause their session.
 The end-user UI contains a button that allows (if enabled) a user to stop the keepalive countdown.
 This permits the user to take actions that otherwise may result in VM teardown, such as closing their laptop or disconnecting their Internet connection.
 If a user pauses their session, HobbyFarm will wait until this duration expires before once again reenabling the keepalive duration.
 Thus the maximum time a user can be paused _and_ inactive is the sum of `keepalive_duration` and `pause_duration`.

 Acceptable values for this field are of the form `XXm` or `XXh` where `XX` is a positive integer that denotes minutes or hours of time.

 ### `pauseable`

 This field determines whether an end-user may pause their session. `true` enables the pausing of sessions, `false` disables it.

 This toggle only applies to sessions that are using this course.

 ### `keep_vm`